ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ![Blockscout for Mordor.](intro-c.png)

-In the next sections we will explain how to use Blockscout with the Ethereum Classic blockchain.
+In the next sections, we will explain how to use Blockscout with the Ethereum Classic blockchain.

 ## The Blockscout Home